 Jessica is Senior Manager, Partners at the Mastercard Foundation Partnership for Finance in a Digital Africa.

 Jessica has worked in mobile technology and digital financial inclusion in Africa for 10 years.
 She has worked as Commercial and Business Operations Manager for Digital Financial Services at Google in Nairobi, Commercial Manager for Mobile Financial Services at Millicom Ghana, and Program Director for Grameen Foundation in Ghana and Uganda.
 Jessica has consulted for private and development sector clients across the continent and has professional experience in Ghana, Uganda, Mali, Nigeria, Mozambique, Kenya, Rwanda, Tanzania, UAE and UK.
 She joins Caribou Digital from Nest in London where she was Product Manager for the company’s new IOT products.
 Jessica holds a First Class Honors degree in Politics & Economics from the University of Durham, UK.
-She is based in Maputo.

 Jonathan Donner is Senior Director, Research at Caribou Digital.